Am Riesenfeld: Profile

 27,049 people live in Am Riesenfeld (2016).
 It has a population density of 6,255 inhabitants/km2 (2016).
 Am Riesenfeld is dominated by the Olympia Park (with the Olympiaturm, Olympiahalle, Olympiastadion, Olympia Eishalle, Sea Life Munich, Olympia Schwimmhalle, Olydorf Olympic Training Center Bavaria), BMW (with BMW Welt, BMW-Vierzylinder, BMW Museum, BMW Group Classic, BMW Plant) and the Studentenviertel Oberwiesenfeld (student residential), Am Oberwiesenfeld and Olympic Village.

-The compact development in the Olympic Village provides foe a quiet, child-friendly living, as the traffic within the residential area (on the Connollystraße or the Helene-Mayer-Ring) runs in the built-up basement below the pedestrian level.
+The compact development in the Olympic Village provides for a quiet, child-friendly living, as the traffic within the residential area (on the Connollystraße or the Helene-Mayer-Ring) runs in the built-up basement below the pedestrian level.
 In Olydorf lies, with the Nadisee, Munich's smallest bathing lake.
 At the Helene-Mayer-Ring 23 lies the ecumenical church center.
 The Christl-Marie-Schultes-Weg, a pedestrian and cycle underpass under the Munich North Ring of the railway, connects the Wilhelmine Reichard Street with the street Am Oberwiesenfeld.
 The tunnel connects the southern Lerchenau with the subway station Oberwiesenfeld.
 There, is also the Adolf Kolping vocational school.
 The München Caribes train in the northern part of the Zentrale Hochschulsportanlage or the Sports Center of the Technical University of Munich.
 In 2017, the Erinnerungsort Olympia-Attentat (memorial site Olympia assassination) was opened.
 In the Olympic Park is Bavaria's largest beach volleyball facility.
 On Moosacher Straße is the company headquarters of Knorr-Bremse.
 In 2011, the city of Munich has acquired a 6.7-acre site around the railway station Munich Olympic Stadium from the Deutsche Bahn.
 This is to improve the network of cycle paths in Munich and create a High line-like park trail towards Dreiseenplatte.
 At Willi-Daume-Platz is the Munich Olympic Walk of Stars.
 The entire area is connected via the Olympiazentrum Underground Station and the Oberwiesenfeld Underground Station to the U3 line.